 When these, in their purest state, are so mixed that they are exactly equal, they produce a third colour called green.
 Each of the firstnamed two colours can however of itself produce a new tint by being condensed or darkened.
 They thus aquire a reddish appearance which can be increased to such intense a degree that the original blue or yellow is hardly to be recognized in it; but the intensest and purest red, especially in physical cases, is produced when the two extremes of the yellow-red and blue-red are united.
 Here there remains no longer any trace of yellow nor blue.

-This pure red is the highest level of hue.
-It extinguishes the opposition between yellow and blue.
-It potentially includes all other colours.
 We can descend from it along alternative paths: towards yellow, or towards blue -- recognizing all the beautiful colours of flower petals -- and finally letting yellow and blue meet again and mix to green: the most earthbound of colours.

 This is a lively view on colour appearance and creation.